 The Council agrees the above two measures are ‘positive’ improvements (para.
 6.5.30 of the June 2021 officer’s report).

-The Council agrees with the Appellant that the surrounding highway network would have sufficient capacity to accommodate the number of vehicles proposed “without severe detriment” (para.
+The Council agrees with the Appellant that the surrounding highway network would have sufficient capacity to accommodate the number of vehicles proposed travelling to and from the site “without severe detriment” (para.
 6.5.14 of the June 2021 officer’s report).

 The Council agrees that there would be no significant concern in respect of the potential traffic conflict between functions held at the proposed development and events at the Wembley Complex (para.
 6.5.15 of the June 2021 officer’s report).